philrz/super/book/src/formats/csup.md

 it will typically fit comfortably in memory and it can be very fast to scan the entire reassembly structure for any purpose.

+>[!NOTE]
-> _For a given query, a "scan planner" could traverse all the
+> For a given query, a "scan planner" could traverse all the
 > reassembly records to figure out which segments will be needed, then construct
 > an intelligent plan for reading the needed segments and attempt to read them
 > in mostly sequential order, which could serve as
 > an optimizing intermediary between any underlying storage API and the
-> CSUP decoding logic._
+> CSUP decoding logic.

 To decode the "next" row, its schema index is read from the root reassembly column stream.